-Our cornflower hydrosol is extremely hydrating.
+Cornflower Hydrosol is exceptionally hydrating.
 Cornflower soothes and calms irritated skin, also making it perfect for sensitive skin.
 It helps to heal and repair damaged skin.
 Cornflower also helps to tone and firm skin, helping to diminish fine lines.
-Great for any skin type, especially dry, aging or sensitive.
+Great for any skin type, especially dry, aging, or sensitive.
 Avoid during the first trimester of pregnancy, as cornflower contains phytohormones.

 Method of Application

-Use as a refreshing spritz as desired, and during the hydration stages of your routine.
-May also be used on neck and body.
-This hydrosol may be used as a substitute for distilled water for formulations.
-It can be used in conjunction with creams and lotions and in dry or wet clay recipes.
-It can also be used mixed with water in a facial steam.
+Use as a refreshing spritz as desired and during the hydration stages of your routine.
+It may also be used on the neck and body.
+This hydrosol may be used as a substitute for water in formulations.
+It can be used with creams, lotions, and dry or wet clay recipes.

 Additional Items Requiring Refrigeration

 Hydrosols - remove 1 ounce of hydrosol and add it into a separate, sterilized spray bottle and spritzer.
 Keep the larger bottle in the refrigerator.

 Carrier Oils - generally you can refrigerate all carrier oils although some of the very rich oils will solidify.
 This is fine.
 All you have to do is take it out, warm it up at room temperature and it should liquefy.
 If not, setting the bottle in a hot water bath and occasionally shaking the bottle will hopefully turn into a liquid.